Morgan Carroll: Early life and education

 Morgan Carroll was born November 24, 1971, in Denver, Colorado, to John Carroll and Rebecca Bradley.
 Her father was a lawyer who served as a Colorado State Representative for Adams County between 1964 and 1974.
 Her mother was an attorney and Carroll's partner at the mother/daughter disability and family-law firm Carroll & Bradley in Aurora from 2000 to 2010.

 When Carroll was young, she helped care for her father after he was diagnosed with Parkinson's, and later, Alzheimer's.
 Her family experienced financial difficulties during that time.

 Carroll graduated from Boulder High School in 1990.
 She worked various jobs, including at a gas station and fast-food restaurant, to pay for her education.
 She graduated from the University of Colorado Denver in 1996 and from the University of Colorado Law School in 2000.

-Colorado State Legislature
+Political career

 Colorado House of Representatives

 Carroll first ran for the Colorado House of Representatives District 36 in 2004, defeating Republican Jim Parker 55%-45%.
 She won reelection in 2006 with 62% of the vote against Republican Brian R. Boney.